-Massage therapy is an “opening” practice.
+Because massage therapy is an “opening” practice.
 Our training is in releasing tissues that are either tight (ie over-firing) or stuck (ie glued with scar tissue).
 We also work to retrain the nervous system to allow muscles that are over-firing to relax and settle into a balanced tone.

-The honest truth is that Diastasis Recti is not a one-time fix situation.
+Diastasis Recti is not a one-time fix situation.
 It takes a coordinated effort, diligent homework, and focused effort for 8-12 weeks.
 It is next to impossible to self-heal without a minimum of a few guided sessions.
 Most clients will need the following:

 15 minutes a day of homework exercises

 If you’d like to know if massage therapy for diastasis recti can help you, don’t hesitate to call us and arrange a phone consultation with David Weintraub.
 Or book an initial session online!